viruskizz/dynamodb-stream-example/README.md

 * Automate deployment with Serverless Framework
 * Benefit of Stream
 * Basic use case for adaption
-* Basic test suite for stream function
+* Basic test for stream function in Lambda Console

 If you don't have any AWS knowledge background, you should learn it first from Acknowledge section on footer of this page.